The Cairngorms Up-Close: Gallery

 Where and when encountered: Grantown-on-Spey on 17 June 2022

-About: These lacebugs take their vernacular name from their food-plant and they can be encountered from the far north to the far south of Great Britain.
+About: These lacebugs take their vernacular name from their food-plant and they may be encountered from the far north to the far south of Great Britain.

-Date range for adult records: 3 May to 27 June
+Date range for live (non-diapausing) adult records: 3 May to 27 June (56 days)

 Cixius nervosus